 401(k) Savings Plan.
 Executives are eligible to contribute up to 35 percent of base salary under Cliffs' 401(k) Savings Plan.
 Annual pre-tax contributions are limited by Internal Revenue Service regulations.
 For the calendar year 2009, employee pre-tax contributions were limited to \$16,500 (\$21,500 for persons age 50 or older).
 Cliffs historically has matched 100 percent of employee contributions up to the first 3 percent and 50 percent for the next 2 percent.
-The Cliffs 401(k) Savings Plan.
-The performance-based contribution was established to deliver as much as 10 percent of eligible wages into the 401(k) Savings Plan.
-The performance targets.
+The Cliffs 401(k) match was suspended July 1, 2009 and reinstated January 1, 2010.
+Additionally, Cliffs has a performance-based contribution that can be made annually the 401(k) Savings Plan.
+The performance-based contribution was established to deliver as much as 10 percent of eligible wages into the 401(k) Savings Plan when Cliffs meets certain profit per ton performance targets.
 The Cliffs performance-based contribution was suspended in 2009 and no named executive officers received a contribution.